 IG: @alittlelovelycompany, @caramelandsun, @thebowerycompany

 Hi there!
 I’m Tani De Gregorio.
 The one behind this little blog.
-‘Our big Dubai adventure’ started about two years ago when I quit my job in a multinational in Switzerland to follow my husband to sunny Dubai where we are living now with our two little munchkins, Luca (3) and Maëva (15 months).
+‘Our big Dubai adventure’ started about three years ago when I quit my job in a multinational in Switzerland to follow my husband to sunny Dubai where we are living now with our two little munchkins, Luca (3) and Maëva (17 months).

 This blog is not about the glamorous life of an expat wife.
 There’s just too many baby wipes and too few high heels in my life for that.